 This finding is not only counterintuitive, but it runs counter to the findings of the previous studies on which the Dekker et al study was based.
 If Dekker et al had used the same questionnaire as Herculano-Houzel, their findings would raise some interesting questions.
 Were the differences due to cultural, geographical or linguistic factors?
 Or was this a finding peculiar to teachers?
 But the Dekker et al questionnaire wasn’t identical to the Herculano-Houzel one.
 This suggests that the questionnaire itself could have contributed to the counterintuitive findings.
 Two obvious differences between Dekker et al and the previous studies are the ways ambiguity was tackled in relation to the statements and responses.

 what is a neuromyth?

-The researchers addressed statement ambiguity in different ways: Herculano-Houzel measured agreement on the assertions amongst neuroscientists; Howard-Jones et al discussed in some detail the possible variations in interpretation of specific statements; the OECD chapter from which some of Dekker et al’s neuromyths were derived explores them in some depth.
-But I could find no indication in the Dekker et al paper that ambiguity of the statements or of the responses had been addressed.
-Nor could I find explanation as to how the wording of the statements had been chosen.
+The different researchers addressed statement ambiguity in different ways: Herculano-Houzel measured agreement on the assertions amongst neuroscientists; Howard-Jones et al discussed in some detail the possible variations in interpretation of specific statements – the OECD chapter from which some of Dekker et al’s neuromyths were derived explores them in some depth.
+But I could find no indication in the Dekker et al paper that ambiguity of the statements or of the responses had been addressed at all.
+Nor could I find an explanation as to how the wording of the statements had been chosen.

 Most of the statements that Dekker et al derived from Herculano-Houzel scored high levels of agreement amongst neuroscientists.
 But there were some exceptions, for example;